 Place the direction lever into the reverse position, and then open the main steam valve.
 The engine should start to move off in the reverse direction.
-When starting from cold it will be jerky, this is normal, as it has to clear the condensate from the system.
+When starting from cold it will be jerky, this is normal, as it must clear the condensate from the system.
 The more the main steam valve is opened, the faster the engine will go; our advice is to start slowly and learn the road with your engine

 After a minute or so, remove the cloth and continue running.
 In running it is correct practice to balance the boiler pressure against the load being pulled and the track conditions.
 With a light load and level track the pressure may need to be only 25-30 p.s.i. therefore, turn the gas control down to keep this pressure.
 When running a heavy train with steep gradients, increase the pressure by turning up the gas.
 The ideal running pressure can be learnt by experience and is one of the pleasures of running a live steam engine.

 There is no need to have the safety valve constantly blowing off (it is what its name implies - a safety vent for excess steam pressure).
-In all our designs, the gas has been programmed to run out just before the water (although, if fitted with a Goodall valve, the boiler can be topped up during a run), thus it is important not to refill with gas alone in order to lengthen the run by a few minutes.
+In all our designs, the gas has been programmed to run out just before the water, thus it is important not to refill with gas alone in order to lengthen the run by a few minutes.
 When the gas runs out a complete gas, oil and water service must be done (remember GOW, also remember to shut the gas regulator before refilling, and DO NOT refill with gas near any other live steam loco).
 When the locomotive slows as the pressure falls at the end of a run, stop the engine.
-If it is the last run of the day, make sure you suck out any remaining condensate.